panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 At the time of writing this book, the long term supper (LTS)[^explain_LTS] version of Ubuntu server is 14.04.4[^download_link].
 Though the latest version is 15.10 is available, we choose to use a more stable version.
 We choose the server distribution instead of the desktop distribution is because we want to keep the system light-weight.
 Since the memory and disk storage is limited on a personal computer, we want to keep the operating system as minimal as possible.

 [^explain_LTS]: More details about LTS can be found at [https://wiki.ubuntu.com/LTS](https://wiki.ubuntu.com/LTS).
-[^download_link]: Ubuntu 14.04.4 can be downloaded from [http://www.ubuntu.com/download/server/thank-you?country=CN&version=14.04.4&architecture=amd64](http://www.ubuntu.com/download/server/thank-you?country=CN&version=14.04.4&architecture=amd64)
+[^download_link]: Ubuntu 14.04.4 ISO can be downloaded from [http://www.ubuntu.com/download/server/thank-you?country=CN&version=14.04.4&architecture=amd64](http://www.ubuntu.com/download/server/thank-you?country=CN&version=14.04.4&architecture=amd64)